Winter

 The Vines have Bud Break

-Late in winter before springs has officially started the vines wake-up and start to send their leaf sprouts out as if to test if it is OK to come outside again.
-The little leaves that will give way to flowers and then grapes have just pop out and the promise of the next harvest has arrived.
+Late in winter before spring has officially started the vines wake up and start to send their leaf sprouts out as if to test if it is OK to come outside again.
+The little leaves that will give way to flowers and then grapes have just popped out and the promise of the next harvest has arrived.
 This is a critical time for the growing of wine as frost could kill the young growth and the grapes will not happen.

 This is the perfect time to visit Napa Valley to catch the first of many weekend winery and Napa Valley events.